SalomonKisters/poker_calculator/README.md

 [x] For dict with unique table card combinations, implement more efficient hashing of list of cards, instead of using sorted string
-[ ] Add asynchronous processing for improved performance [ ] Implement step[ ]by-step hand evaluation for faster multi-player calculations [ ] Create a user interface for easier interaction
+[ ] Add asynchronous processing for improved performance [ ] Implement step-by-step hand evaluation for faster multi-player calculations [ ] Create a user interface for easier interaction

 ## Requirements